 Default fNRB values proposed in this report shall be applicable for a period of five years from the date of release on the Gold Standard website after which these values shall be deemed invalid.
-Project developers can apply the default value or submit project specific fNRB value from these countries for GS review as part of project registeration process.
+Project developers can apply the default value or submit project specific fNRB values from these countries for GS review as part of project registration process.

 Annex I. Bolivia

-The fNRB assment at national level is estimated as 82.59% as summrised in the below table:
+The fNRB assessment at national level is estimated as 82.59% as summarised in the table below:

 Table 1. fNRB value for Bolivia